sornicus/EbonBars-Releases/README.md

 ---

 ## Changelog

+### 0.4.5
+- **Spec switch popup fix** — the "layout changed" popup no longer fires after switching specs.
+Two root causes fixed: (1) the change-detection baseline snapshot was taken at correction time, before a 1.5s settle window — server-side spell placements during that window left the snapshot stale; snapshot is now taken at arm time.
+(2) The change comparison checked all 120 slots — server auto-places newly-learned talent spells into unmanaged slots on spec switch, triggering false positives; comparison now scopes to saved-layout managed slots only.

+### 0.4.4
+- **Max level in-session fix** — `atMaxLevel` is now correctly set when reaching max level via `PLAYER_LEVEL_UP`, not just on login.
+Previously, a player who reset mid-session and re-leveled to 80 without relogging would stay in a "not at max level" state — suppressing the spec-switch no-layout popup and change detection.
+A relog was the workaround; it no longer is.

 ### 0.4.3
 - **In-session reset popup fix** — the "layout changed" popup no longer fires at level 1 immediately after a Self Terminate / roguelike reset mid-session.
 Root cause: `atMaxLevel` was not cleared when the reset was detected in-session, causing the next `ACTIONBAR_SLOT_CHANGED` event (bars wiped by reset) to trigger the popup incorrectly.
 Relogging previously worked around this since runtime rebuilds from scratch on login.